+Amenity

-Amenity The qualities of a location in regard to noise, vibration, dust, odour, air quality, lighting, daylight, glare, breezes and shade, freedom from hazard or risk of threats to health and well-being of occupants, and the uninterrupted ability to use and enjoy the land for the purpose it was designed, that may be affected by the level, time and duration of activities on nearby sites or the impacts of natural hazards, including spatial and temporal impacts. impacts of flatdraf flazards, including spatial and temporal impacts.
+The qualities of a location in regard to noise, vibration, dust, odour, air quality, lighting, daylight, glare, breezes and shade, freedom from hazard or risk of threats to health and well-being of occupants, and the uninterrupted ability to use and enjoy the land for the purpose it was designed, that may be affected by the level, time and duration of activities on nearby sites or the impacts of natural hazards, including spatial and temporal impacts.

-- 15. The Appellant submits that the definition of "amenity" extracted above, is the same as that which should be applied by Council in 1.7.4 of CP2014. - 16.
+- 12. The Appellant submits that the definition of "amenity" extracted above, is the same as that which should be applied by Council in 1.7.4 of CP2014. - 13.
 There is no corresponding definition of "aesthetic".
-15 - 17.
+15 - 14.
 The Appellant did not make any substantive submissions regarding design & siting.